Romani music: Turkey (East Thrace)

 Roma in Turkey, concentrated in European Turkey, are known for their musicianship.
 Their urban music brought echoes of classical Turkish music to the public via the meyhane or taverna.
 This type of fasıl music (a style, not to be confused with the fasıl form of classical Turkish music) coupled with food and alcoholic beverages is often associated with the underclass of Turkish society, though it also can be found in more "respectable" establishments in modern times.

-Roma have also influenced the fasıl itself.
+Romani have also influenced the fasıl itself.
 Played in music halls, the dance music (oyun havası) required at the end of each fasıl has been incorporated with Ottoman rakkas or belly dancing motifs.
 The rhythmic ostinato accompanying the instrumental improvisation (ritimli taksim) for the belly-dance parallels that of the classical gazel, a vocal improvisation in free rhythm with rhythmic accompaniment.
 Popular musical instruments in this kind of fasıl are the clarinet, violin, kanun and darbuka.
 Clarinetist Mustafa Kandıralı is a well known fasıl musician.